gbraad/fedora-modularity/source/architecture/versioning/managing.rst

-We have mentioned that creating a new branch for a module involves branching multiple different tools: we need a branch for the module in dist-git, new branches for its components, and corresponding branches in bugzilla; we may need new tags in brew.
+We have mentioned that creating a new branch for a module involves branching multiple different tools: we need a branch for the module in dist-git, new branches for its components, and corresponding branches in bugzilla; we may need new tags in koji.

 This implies that the branching for a module is (usually) the same thing as the branching for all the component packages of that module.